 I am currently examining the significance of ambiguity in peace settlements and how this uncertainty impacts on acceptance and implementation of negotiated settlements

 Together with colleagues from the Centre for Health Economics, University of York; the London School of Hygiene and Tropical Medicine; and Escuela de Gobierno, Universidad de los Andes, I am working on a new interdisplinary project that investigates the health consequences of the conflict in Colombia - before and after the signing of the 2016 peace accord.
 This project will include an analysis of the extent of and effects of rebel governance.
 The project is funded by a large grant from the Joint Health Systems Research Initiative (the Department of International Development, the Economic and Social Research Council, the Medical Research Council, and the Wellcome Trust).

 I would welcome PhD applications in these and related areas of study, and encourage potential supervisees to get in touch.

-Second year: War and Peace (convenor and spring term lectures)
+Second year: War and Peace (spring term lectures)

 Third year: Territory and Conflict in the former Soviet Union (convenor, lectures and seminars)

 I am on the Advisory Board of the Association for the Study of Nationalities (ASN) an Honorary Fellow at the Exeter Centre for Ethno-Political Studies (EXCEPS), and a member of the ESRC Peer Review College.